bmitchinson/AES-128/README.md

 ## 🔑 Demos (7 of them)
 You may run any of the following scripts after setup has been complete.
 Use `python {filename}` to start each one.
-- or `python3 {filename}` if you're on osx and need to specify a version.
+- or `python3 {filename}` if you're on osx or running in the online sandbox.

 If you have not followed the pip install step in the above "Getting Started" section, the following demos will not function properlly.